Research Topic

 Reformations across borders: printed German perceptions of the English Reformation 1547-1603

-I work as a Graduate Outreach Tutor with the History Faculty.
+In 2023-4 I worked as a Stipendiary Lecturer at Christ Christ, Oxford, teaching early modern British and European history.
+I have previously worked as a Graduate Outreach Tutor with the History Faculty.
 Please feel free to contact me with questions relating to applications for undergraduate and postgraduate study in History at Oxford.

 I graduated from the University of Oxford in 2016 with a BA in History and Modern Languages (German) and subsequently completed an MSt in Early Modern History, also at Oxford.
 Before starting my DPhil, I worked in a number of museums and archives in the West Midlands and am keen to integrate public engagement and museum collaboration into my doctoral work.
-My doctoral research is funded by the Sloan-Robinson and Kingsgate Scholarships via Lincoln College.
-My final year is additionally funded by the History Faculty's Designated Scholarship from the Arnold Bryce Reed Fund.
+My doctoral research has been funded by the Sloan-Robinson and Kingsgate Scholarships via Lincoln College, and the History Faculty's Designated Scholarship from the Arnold Bryce Reed Fund.

 Supervisor: Professor Lyndal Roper and Dr Lucy Wooding